rak-n-rok/Krake/docs/dev/architecture.rst

 clusters or OpenStack_ deployments -- managed or used by it.
 The objects are represented as RESTful HTTP resources called *API resources*.
 These resources are stored in an associated etcd_ database.
-Each resource is a nested JSON object following a some conventions that can be found in section :ref:`dev/concepts:API Conventions`.
+Each resource is a nested JSON object following some conventions that can be found in section :ref:`dev/concepts:API Conventions`.

 The API is *declarative*: instead of sending commands one-by-one to the